brillout/wildcard-api/docs/readme.template.md

      };

      // The `requestProps` object is available in your endpoint functions as `this`.
-     // For example, you can add `ctx.request.headers` to `requestProps` to be
+     // For example, you can add `req.headers` to `requestProps` to be
-     // able to access it in your endpoint functions as `this.headers`. requestProps.headers = ctx.request.headers;
+     // able to access the HTTP headers in your endpoint functions at `this.headers`. requestProps.headers = ctx.request.headers;

      const responseProps = await getApiResponse(requestProps);